-Since our inception in 1980, we have incurred losses of \$492.4 million, substantially all of which resulted from expenditures related to research and development, general and administrative charges and losses on changes in warrant valuation partially offset by revenue generated from research contracts with and grants primarily from the DoD.
-As of June 30, 2013, we have completed all of our contracts with the DoD except for the July 2010 contract and the August 2012 contract for the development of therapeutics against the Marburg virus.
-The current period of performance for the August 2012 contract is scheduled to conclude in the second half of 2013 subject to additional extensions that may be agreed upon by the Company and the DoD.
+Since our inception in 1980, we have incurred losses of \$534.4 million, substantially all of which resulted from expenditures related to research and development, general and administrative charges and losses on changes in warrant valuation partially offset by revenue generated from research contracts with and grants primarily from the DoD.
+As of September 30, 2013, we have completed all of our contracts with the DoD except for the July 2010 contract for the development of therapeutics against the Marburg virus.
+The period of performance for our August 2012 contract with the DoD concluded in the third quarter of 2013.
 In November 2012 we also entered into an agreement with the EC Health Innovation for development and study related activities for a DMD therapeutic for which minimal revenues have been earned to date.
 We have not generated any material revenue from product sales to date, and there can be no assurance that revenues from product sales will be achieved.
 Moreover, even if we do achieve revenue from product sales, we are likely to continue to incur operating losses in the near term.

-As of June 30, 2013, we had \$164.0 million of cash equivalents and invested cash, comprised of \$156.2 million of cash and cash equivalents and \$7.8 million of restricted investments, which we believe, taking into consideration our current stock price and outstanding warrants, is sufficient to fund our current operational plan for the next twelve months.
+As of September 30, 2013, we had \$281.4 million of cash, cash equivalents and invested cash, comprised of \$273.6 million of cash and cash equivalents and \$7.8 million of restricted investments, which we believe, taking into consideration our current stock price and outstanding warrants, is sufficient to fund our current operational plan for the next twelve months.
 Should our funding from the DoD cease or be delayed, we would likely curtail certain infectious disease research and development efforts unless additional funding was obtained.
 We are also likely to pursue additional cash resources through public or private financings, seeking additional government contracts, and by establishing collaborations or licensing our technology to other companies.

 We were originally incorporated in the State of Oregon on July 22, 1980 and on June 6, 2013, we reincorporated in Delaware.
-Our executive office is located at 215 First Street, Suite 7, Cambridge, MA 02142 and our telephone number is (857) 242-3700.
+Our principal executive offices are located at 215 First Street, Suite 7, Cambridge, MA 02142 and our telephone number is (857) 242-3700.
 Our common stock trades on The NASDAQ Global Market under the symbol "SRPT."